zengjixiang/jina/docs/concepts/orchestration/handle-exceptions.md

 (flow-error-handling)=
 # Handle Exceptions

 When building a complex solution, things sometimes go wrong.
-Jina does its best to recover from failures, handle them gracefully, and report useful failure information to the user.
+Jina-serve does its best to recover from failures, handle them gracefully, and report useful failure information to the user.

-The following outlines (more or less) common failure cases, and explains how Jina responds to each.
+The following outlines (more or less) common failure cases, and explains how Jina-serve responds to each.

 ## Executor errors